 by Tanya Spackman

-Tanya Spackman is single (and looking) and lives in Dugway, Utah.
+Tanya Spackman is single and lives in Dugway, Utah.
 She served a mission in Chicago, and graduated from BYU in 1998 with a degree in molecular biology.
-She currently works for a contractor as a technical writer and editor at Dugway Proving Ground, a fun place to work.
-And, yes, she is related to Ben Spackman — they are cousins.
-(Hi, Ben!)
+She currently works for a contractor as a technical writer and editor at Dugway Proving Ground.
+She was recently called as a Mia Maids advisor, and is totally excited to have that calling.